agr505/MovieRevenuePredictionMachineLearningProject/README.md

 #### Visualizing F1 score & Accuracy

-In the bar graph below, we have plotted the F1 scores and accuracy versus different bin sizes used for categorizing the output label, that is Revenue.
+In the bar graph below, we have plotted the F1 scores and accuracy versus different bin sizes used for categorizing the output label, that is revenue.

 We used 3 bin sizes - 50, 100 and 300.
 For each bin size, we used 3-Fold Cross Validation to choose the best values of number of estimators and maximum depth parameters.
 After finding the best values of the 2 parameters, we generated F1 score and accuracy on the test dataset.